 For example, Walmart offers a price match policy if you find a lower price from an online retailer on an identical, in-stock product.
 If you can search flyers and online stores to find cheaper prices, price matching is a great way to save money on groceries.

-You'll also save gas & time because you won't be driving around to different grocery stores to get better prices.
+You'll also save gas and time because you won't be driving around to different grocery stores to get better prices.

 When You Get Home From Grocery Shopping

-If you followed rule #1 and organized your kitchen, this will be easy because you'll already know where everything needs to go.
+If you followed tip #1 and organized your kitchen, this will be easy because you'll already know where everything needs to go.

-If you're unsure whether something should be in the pantry or the fridge, or you want to know how long something will last in the freezer, check out food storage 101.
+If you're unsure whether something should be in the pantry or the fridge, or you want to know how long something will last in the freezer, check out food storage 101 for a quick guide.

 Just like how some grocery stores offer price matching, some also offer a price drop policy.

 What this means is that if you buy something for $20 and then a week later it's selling for $10, you can go back to the store and get a refund for the difference (in this case, $10).